tombo-coys/be-nc-news/README.md

 ## Building the API

 The API uses a PSQL database and is built using knex and express.
-The live API is hosted on Heroku, [here](https://toms-nc-news-app.herokuapp.com/api)
+The live API is hosted on Heroku [here](https://toms-nc-news-app.herokuapp.com/api)

 ## Getting Started